StarRocks/starrocks/docs/en/quick_start/routine-load.md

 ## About shared-data

-In systems that separate storage from compute data is stored in low-cost reliable remote storage systems such as Amazon S3, Google Cloud Storage, Azure Blob Storage, and other S3-compatible storage like MinIO.
-Hot data is cached locally and When the cache is hit, the query performance is comparable to that of storage-compute coupled architecture.
+In systems that separate storage from compute, data is stored in low-cost reliable remote storage systems such as Amazon S3, Google Cloud Storage, Azure Blob Storage, and other S3-compatible storage like MinIO.
+Hot data is cached locally and when the cache is hit, the query performance is comparable to that of storage-compute coupled architecture.
 Compute nodes (CN) can be added or removed on demand within seconds.
 This architecture reduces storage costs, ensures better resource isolation, and provides elasticity and scalability.

 This tutorial covers: